simon-ritchie/apysc/docstring_markdowns/apysc/_validation/display_validation.md

 **[Raises]**

-- ValueError: If specified instance is not Sprite type.
+- ValueError: If a specified instance is not Sprite type.

 ## `validate_stage` function docstring